Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 95%/5% thresholds:
 * 95,953/208,882 have probability <5%
     * Includes 1,608 (1.7%) with current Type 1 diagnosis (8.0% of the Type 1 group)
+    * 58 no insulin ever, 581 not on insulin within 3 years of diagnosis but 387 have no records until 2 years after diagnosis and a further 121 are pre-2000 (508 in total)
     * This includes 878 with Type 1 codes only (6.0% of this group) and 730 of mixed; Type 1 (13.1% of this group)
     * Of 1,608 Type 1s, 40 (2.5%) are not currently on any meds, and 102 (6.3%) are not currently on insulin from records
 * 1,052/208,882 have probability >95%
     * Includes 160 (15.2%) with current Type 2 diagnosis (0.1% of the Type 2 group)
+    * 23 on insulin within 3 years of diagnosis (but missing for 57 - 50 with no records until 2 years after diagnosis and a further 7 pre-2000))
     * This includes 88 with Type 2 codes only (0.1% of this group) and 72 of mixed; Type 2 (0.5% of this group)
     * Of 160 Type 2s, 37 (23.1%) are not currently on any meds, and 101 (63.1%) are not currently on insulin from records